Flood Protection at the City of Richmond

 Are there plans to create bike lanes on the roads adjacent to the dykes?
 If the roads are not wide enough for bike lanes going in both directions, could speed bumps please be added to the roadways?

-Robina asked almost 2 years ago
+Robina asked over 2 years ago

 The City is looking to implement bike lanes through dike upgrades, where possible.